-Our 5 Day Scotland Tour from Edinburgh takes you into the heart of the Highlands, giving a taste of the sights, sounds, tastes and culture of Scotland.
+Our 5 Day Scotland Tour from Edinburgh and Glasgow takes you into the heart of the Highlands, giving a taste of the sights and sounds of Scotland.
 You’ll get to enjoy stunning landscapes,

-Our 5 Day Scotland Tour from Edinburgh takes you into the heart of the Highlands, giving a taste of the sights, sounds, tastes and culture of Scotland.
+Our 5 Day Scotland Tour from Edinburgh and Glasgow takes you into the heart of the Highlands, giving a taste of the sights and sounds of Scotland.
 You’ll get to enjoy stunning landscapes, visit medieval cities, discover important archaeology sites, and see famous TV and film locations on this 5-day sightseeing trip.
-Our tour is led by an experienced guide, with a selection of different accommodation options.
+Our tour is led by an experienced guide, and you’ll travel in a small-group with a maximum of 16 guests.

 Discover the dramatic Scottish countryside as we drive through valleys and over mountainous terrain.
 We’ll visit iconic viewpoints along the way including Glencoe, Ben Nevis, Eilean Donan Castle and more!
 A highlight of the trip includes a visit to the Isle of Skye which is home to one of the most extraordinary landscapes in the world.
-You’ll also have the chance to take a seal-spotting boat cruise, visit a Scotch Whisky distillery and try to spot Nessie, Loch Ness monster!
-Our 5-day Scotland tour includes overnight stays in well-known towns including Inverness, the capital of the highlands.
-The tour is available every Wednesday from May to October.
+You’ll also have the chance to take a seal-spotting boat cruise, visit a Scotch Whisky distillery and try to spot Nessie, the Loch Ness monster!
+On our 5-day Scotland tour, you’ll stay overnight in well-known towns including Inverness, the capital of the highlands.
+The tour is available on selected dates.

 Oban, the seafood capital of Scotland

-Leave Edinburgh in the morning on our 5 Day Scotland tour adventure!
+Leave in the morning with pick up from Edinburgh and then Glasgow on our 5 Day Scotland tour adventure!

-Travel to Glasgow, the largest city in Scotland and visit Kelvingrove Art Gallery which houses one of Europe’s great art collections
+In Glasgow, the largest city in Scotland, visit Kelvingrove Art Gallery which houses one of Europe’s great art collections

 Drive into the Scottish Highlands, a rugged mountainous region with breathtaking scenery and views.
 We’ll pass several villages along the way including Luss on the shores of Loch Lomond, Arrochar at the foot of the Arrochar Alps, and Inveraray which is the seat of the Clan Campbell and Dukes of Argyll!